lfoppiano/grobid-superconductors/README.md

 ## Getting started

-This module requires JDK 1.8 or greater.
+This module requires JDK 8 or JDK 11.

 First install and build the latest development version of GROBID as explained by the [documentation](http://grobid.readthedocs.org).